proem/proem/README.md

 5. Create new Pull Request

 ## FEEDS & IRC
-Proem now has a dedicated twitter feed http://twitter.com/proem which will automatically post any commits as well as news.
+Proem has a dedicated twitter feed http://twitter.com/proem which will automatically post any commits as well as news.
 If you plan on helping out, you should follow this.

-Also available now is an irc channel (#proem) on freenode.
+Also available is an irc channel (#proem) on freenode.
 Join if you have any questions.